baczew/Python-Training/README.md

 # Set of python training codes!
-1. IteratorsIterables - building simple user-defined iterator for a class.
+1. Building simple user-defined iterator for a class.
 2. Implementation of merge sort in python.